2 missing; survivors count blessings after Colorado fire

 The cause of the fire is still under investigation.
 Utility officials found no downed power lines around where the fire broke out.

-Boulder County Sheriff Joe Pelle said Saturday authorities were pursuing a number of tips and had executed a search warrant at “one particular location.”
-He declined to give details.
+Pelle said Saturday authorities were pursuing a number of tips and had executed a search warrant at “one particular location.”
+The sheriff refused to give details again Sunday, including whether he thought the fire was set.

-The search for the other two missing people was complicated by still burning debris and the snow,.
+“It’s complicated and it’s all covered with a foot of snow,” Pelle said of the scene where the fire started.
+“The outcome of that investigation is vital — there is so much at stake.
+We are going to be professional.
+We are going to be careful.”

 Of at least 991 buildings destroyed by the fire, most were homes.
 But the blaze also burned through eight businesses at a shopping center in Louisville, including a nail salon and a Subway restaurant.
 In neighboring Superior, 12 businesses were damaged, including a Target, Chuck E. Cheese, Tesla dealership, a hotel and the town hall.